 Street Art in Bushwick

 If you’re a street art enthusiast, we have the perfect solution for you !
-Located in Brooklyn, Bushwick is almost the world capital of street art.
+Located in Brooklyn, Bushwick is almost the world capital of graffiti paintings.
 Between signatures, mosaics, collages, stencils and even advertisements, the district is full of diverse and suprising works.
 Come and meet artists who will be happy to talk to you about their work.
 And if you are a graffiti artist yourself and want to leave your personal touch to Bushwick, don’t hesitate to contact one of the many groups of artists in the area.

 Where?
 Bushwick – Brooklyn – New York 10036 – United States